Constrained Serial Dictatorships can be Fair: Introduction

 \section{Introduction}

-In an ideal world, a mechanism for dividing a set of indivisible goods should be at the same time efficient, fair, and insensitive to strategic behaviour.
+In an ideal world, a mechanism for dividing a set of indivisible goods (or items, we use both terms interchangeably) should be at the same time efficient, fair, and insensitive to strategic behaviour.
 Now, strategyproofness is a very strong requirement that severely limits the choice of mechanisms.
 The question we address in this paper is, {\em how can we design strategyproof mechanisms while retaining an acceptable level of fairness and/or efficiency}?

 It is known that {\em under mild conditions, the only strategyproof mechanisms are within the family of serial dictatorships} (although the landscape is less dramatic when there are only two agents, see our related work section).
 A standard serial dictatorship is defined by a permutation of the set of agents; at each step, the designated agent chooses all the items she likes from those that are still available.
-A {\em constrained serial dictatorship (CSD)}, also called quota serial dictatorship, is similar except that at each step, the designated agent chooses a predefined number of items.\footnote{There are also variants, called sequential dictatorships, where the choice of the next agent depends on the allocation to the previous agents in the sequence.}
+A {\em constrained serial dictatorship (CSD)}, also called quota serial dictatorship, is similar except that at each step, the designated agent chooses a predefined number of items.

 (Constrained or unconstrained) serial dictatorships are strategyproof; but are they acceptable on efficiency and fairness grounds?
-Unconstrained serial dictatorship is clearly not: if the first agent likes all items then she will pick them all.
-Constrained serial dictatorship does better, at the price of the loss of Pareto-efficiency; but still, agents appearing early in the sequence have a much larger choice than those appearing late.
+Unconstrained serial dictatorships are clearly not: if the first agent likes all items then she will pick them all.
+Constrained serial dictatorships do better, at the price of the loss of Pareto-efficiency; but still, agents appearing early in the sequence have a much larger choice than those appearing late.
 This is patent in the case where there are as many items as agents, each agent being entitled to only one item, CSDs cannot do better than this: the first agent will get her preferred item, and the last agent will have no choice and might receive her least preferred item.

 However, when there are more items than agents, and agents can receive several items, things become better, because the advantage towards agents who come early in the sequence can be compensated by a higher number of items received by those who come later.
 Suppose, as a simple example, that three items have to be assigned to two agents, A(nn) and B(ob).
 Assuming that Ann picks first, there are three CSDs: AAA (Ann picks all items), AAB (Ann picks two, Bob one), and ABB (Ann picks one, Bob two).
 It is intuitively clear that ABB is optimal, but how can optimality be defined?
 With four items, things are less clear: AAAA and AAAB are clearly less desirable than AABB and ABBB, but which of these two should we choose?
 And what if we have five agents and seventeen items?